 What You Need to Know to Streamline Your Lesson Planning Process

 This week, I'll bring you three posts about lesson planning.
 Today's focus is on four steps to bringing organization to the process of planning.
-Tomorrow's post is all about an approach to planning that worked wonders in my classroom.
+Tomorrow's post is all about an approach to planning that radically changed what and how I teach.
 And last, on Thursday, I'll give you tips on planning for a substitute.

 For today's topic, I've created a new set of pages to help you organize your thoughts and write notes as you go.
 It might be beneficial to complete the pages first before reading the post.
 You can add notes and new ideas while reading.

 Four steps to organizing your lesson planning process

 1. Start with a yearly plan.